Cysharp/ProcessX/README.md

 `await string` does not escape argument so recommend to use `run($"string")` when use with argument.

+If you want to more colorize like Chalk on JavaScript, [Kokuban](https://github.com/mayuki/Kokuban) styler for .NET Console app will help.

 Reference
 ---
 `ProcessX.StartAsync` overloads, you can set workingDirectory, environmentVariable, encoding.